sogis/ilivalidator-web-service/README.md

 The ilivalidator web service is a [spring boot](https://projects.spring.io/spring-boot/) application and uses [ilivalidator](https://github.com/claeis/ilivalidator) for the INTERLIS transfer file validation.

+## TODO
+- Find out a smart way to deploy the extension functions models.
+- Publish `SO_FunctionsExt.ili` and `SO_Nutzungsplanung_20171118_Validierung_20190129.ili` in official INTERLIS repo.

 ## Features

 * checks INTERLIS 1+2 transfer files